DIY EUROKITCHEN, PART V

 Next, you prime the wood with an oil based primer.
 I used one made by Sherwin Williams.
 I sprayed it on with a compressed air fed sprayer I got at Harbor Freight.
 Do several coats.
 My color was white, so I used a white primer.

 Note: It is difficult to find oil based paint for cabinets or interior trim at the big box home improvement centers.
-Even though the Lowe’s near me carried the brand, they didn’t have that paint.
-I had to go to the actual Sherwin Williams store to get the oil based paint and primer.
+Even though the Lowe’s near me carried the SW Brand, they didn’t have that particular type of paint.
+I had to go to a dedicated Sherwin Williams store to get the oil based paint and primer.

 Next, I sprayed on the white oil based finish coat in the same manner, applying 3 coats, sanding after the second coat before applying the final 3rd coat.
-I used the parchment paper to stack the doors on top of one another.
+I used the parchment paper before stacking the doors on top of one another.
 This kept them from sticking together.

 As you can tell by now, building a kitchen from scratch is a labor intensive process.
 So far we have done the following: